 Then, in 2008, Idahy converted their federal charter to a state charter to expand their field of membership at minimal cost.
 Additionally, Connie Miller was promoted to CEO of Idahy, with the retirement of Dave Berent who had been CEO for 29 years.

 Another significant change came to Idahy, as it changed its name to Icon Credit Union.
 The name Icon was chosen because what icons stand for: respect, admiration, strength, and significance.
 With the new name, Icon continued to grow and in the latter part of 2010, Icon began work on the new flagship Meridian branch.
-Also, a range of new services could now be offered to members through the new partnerships with Icon Financial Services and Accel.
+Also, a range of new services could now be offered to members through the new partnerships with Icon Financial Services and Greenpath.
 Icon Financial Services was launched to assist members with income and retirement planning.
-Accel Financial Counseling assists members by providing financial knowledge and training.
+Greenpath Financial Counseling assists members by providing financial knowledge and training.
 With construction complete, the Meridian branch opened in 2011 and we have seen tremendous success in serving both Canyon County and Ada County members.

 Looking to continue the success of the Meridian branch, Icon began construction of its fifth Treasure Valley branch in October of 2012.
 The new branch, located at 12598 W Explorer Drive (off Chinden) was opened with much fanfare in July 2013.
 Continuing the growth for the year, in October 2013, Northeast Oregon Federal Credit Union members voted to merge into Icon and NCUA approval was given to expand our field of membership to include individuals who live or work in Wallowa County, Oregon.